AnasChhilif/resume/resume.typ

   location: "Nice, France",
 )

-Development and deployment of complex web applications in a dynamic startup environment:
+Design, development, and operation of complex web and mobile applications in a dynamic startup environment:
-- Architecture and implementation of *full stack* solutions for critical applications using *Angular* and *Nestjs*
+- Architecture and implementation of *full stack* solutions using *Angular* and *NestJS*, handling both frontend user interfaces and backend API development
+- Maintenance and optimization of *iOS* and *Android* mobile applications, ensuring cross-platform compatibility and performance
-- Maintenance and debugging of *Kubernetes* infrastructures
+- Management and debugging of *Kubernetes* infrastructures, including container orchestration and deployment pipelines
-- Improvement of application performance, reducing loading times by 40%
+- Performance optimization across web and mobile platforms, achieving a 40% reduction in loading times through code refactoring and caching strategies
+- Collaboration with product teams to deliver scalable solutions meeting business requirements and user needs

 #work(
   title: "Software Engineer",